-As a company with less than \$1 billion of revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, and we may remain an emerging growth company until December 31, 2019, subject to the satisfaction of certain conditions.
+As a company with less than \$1.07 billion of revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, and we may remain an emerging growth company until December 31, 2019, subject to the satisfaction of certain conditions.
 For so long as we remain an emerging growth company, we are permitted and intend to rely on exemptions from certain disclosure and other requirements that are applicable to other public companies that are not emerging growth companies.
 In particular, in this prospectus supplement and the accompany prospectus, we have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
 Accordingly, the information contained or incorporated by reference herein may be different than the information you receive from other public companies in which you hold stock.

+THE OFFERING

+offered by us 6,500,000 shares

+to be outstanding immediately following this offering

+Underwriter's

+option to purchase

+additional shares We have granted the underwriter an option for a period of 30 days to purchase up to 975,000 additional shares of our common stock.

+Use of proceeds

+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$30.1 million, or \$34.6 million if the underwriter exercises its option to purchase additional shares in full.

-THE OFFERING Common stock offered by us Shares of our common stock having an aggregate offering price of up to \$40,000,000 Common stock to be outstanding after this offering Up to 28,820,773 shares, assuming sales at a price of \$10.15 per share, which was the closing price of our common stock on The NASDAQ Global Market on November 28, 2016.
-The actual number of shares issued will vary depending on the sales price under this offering.
-Manner of Offering "At the market offering" that may be made from time to time through our sales agent, Cantor Fitzgerald & Co.
-See "Plan of Distribution" beginning on page S-58 of this prospectus supplement.
-Use of proceeds We currently estimate that we will use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, to fund the clinical development of our most advanced product candidates, DEXTENZA and OTX-TP, to fund additional preclinical and regulatory activities for our other product candidates, including for back-of-the-eye diseases, and for working capital and other general corporate purposes, including expansion of our manufacturing capacity, sales and marketing activities and pursuit of our other research and development efforts.
+We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund the planned resubmission of our NDA for DEXTENZA, to fund the clinical development of OTX-TP, OTX-TIC and OTX-TKI, to fund additional preclinical and regulatory activities for our other product candidates, including through our collaboration with Regeneron, and for working capital and other general corporate purposes and pursuit of our other research and development efforts.

 See the "Use of Proceeds" section in this prospectus supplement for more information.

+Risk Factors

-Risk Factors You should read the "Risk Factors" section of this prospectus supplement for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-NASDAQ Global Market symbol "OCUL"
+You should read the "Risk Factors" section of this prospectus supplement, as well as those risk factors that are incorporated by reference in this prospectus supplement and the accompanying prospectus, for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

+NASDAQ Global Market

+symbol "OCUL"

-The number of shares of our common stock to be outstanding after this offering is based on 24,879,887 shares of common stock outstanding as of November 15, 2016 and does not include:
+The number of shares of our common stock to be outstanding after this offering is based on 29,658,202 shares of our common stock outstanding as of January 1, 2018.